oelglad/React_Project_2/README.md

 ## MVP

-The Stocknomics App is an easy app for the user to get the daily stock market updates based of searching by the company's symbol
+The Stocknomics App is an easy app for the user to get the daily stock market update based of searching"selecting from the drop down list" by the company's symbol

 ## Goals